Tips for trouble free camping and hiking

 Here are some tips to help keep you healthy and safe when camping of

-Dangers are listed but perhaps the biggest danger of all is sitting on your bum at home.
+This lists dangers, but perhaps the biggest danger of all is sitting on your bum at home.

 Watch out for high altitudes and the sun